srijithsrk/AWS/readme.txt

-## WHAT IS AWS?
+##WHAT IS AWS?
- well awsis a company which is the leading market share holder of cloud computing.
+ well aws is a company which is the leading market share holder of cloud computing.